isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 careful about his education.
 Joshua writes, “Mr. Muhlen told me to go ahead and learn all I could, but don’t be washing nobody’s face in my learning because that is how people got themselves hurt.
 Isaiah said the same thing” (p.
 37).
-White and black men on the ranch tell Joshua not to “wash anybody’s face.”
+White and black men on the ranch tell Joshua not to “wash anybody’s face,” or embarrass anyone with his knowledge.
 The captain and Isaiah's warning reveals the precarity of Joshua's life as a young black boy in 1870s Texas.
-If Joshua reavels his knowledge, or argues with someone, he may find himself in a dangerous position with those who wish him to be subservient.
+There are those who wish Joshua to be subservient.
+If someone in a position of power over Joshua perceives him to be disrespectful or argumentative, that person could cause him harm.
 Joshua tries to remain modest, but curious.
 One evening, Joshua asks Chubb a personal question about the captain.
 Chubb tells Joshua: “Let me ask you something…Did the
 Captain tell you to come over here and look out for horse thieves or come chew my ear off?” (p.
 40).
 When Chubb says “chew my ear